apache/incubator-brooklyn/docs/guide/yaml/advanced-example.md

       enricher.aggregating.fromMembers: true

 ~~~
-In the proceeding example, we aggregate all of the TCP urls generated in the early example.
+In the preceding example, we aggregate all of the TCP urls generated in the early example.
 These are then stored in a sensor called urls.tcp.list.
 This list is then joined together into one long string:

 ~~~yaml
 - type: org.apache.brooklyn.enricher.stock.Joiner